Daeoss/RestAPIBasics/README.md

 4. **Deploy to Web Server**

 ### Postman Collection
-To make testing easier, a Postman collection file is included in the /postman directory.
+To make testing easier, a Postman collection file is included in the project's directory.
 You can import this collection into Postman to quickly access and test the available API endpoints.